sherwin-kwan/keyboard-warrior/README.md

 * Music may fail to play properly in some browsers.
 * Leaderboards may not update properly.

-## feature, not a bug??

 * To make testing easier during development, several "cheats" have been included that allow players to bypass levels of the game.
+Using cheats may cause errors and/or break the game.
 These will eventually be removed.

 # version history